Chart Color Schemes

 Stirling demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-The area's educational profile is notable regionally with university qualification rates at 40.0% for residents aged 15+, surpassing the Australian average of 30.4%.
+The area's educational profile is notable regionally with university qualification rates at 40.0%, surpassing the Australian average of 30.4%.
 Bachelor degrees are most prevalent at 24.4%, followed by postgraduate qualifications (11.1%) and graduate diplomas (4.5%).
 Vocational pathways account for 24.9% of qualifications among those aged 15+, with advanced diplomas at 10.2% and certificates at 14.7%.

-Educational participation is high, with 26.9% of residents currently enrolled in formal education, including 9.5% in primary, 7.0% in secondary, and 4.7% pursuing tertiary education.
-Educational facilities appear to be located outside the immediate catchment boundaries, requiring families to access schools in neighboring areas.
+Educational participation is high, with 26.9% currently enrolled in formal education.
+This includes 9.5% in primary education, 7.0% in secondary education, and 4.7% pursuing tertiary education.

 Frequently Asked Questions - Education